Azizah-Giwa/TikTok-Project/README.md

 It would be interesting to investigate the root cause of this behavioural difference.
 For example, do unverified accounts tend to post more clickbait-y videos?
 Or are unverified accounts associated with spam bots that help inflate view counts?

-The next step will be to build a regression model on verified_status.
+The next step will be to build a regression model on `verified_status`.
 A regression model is the natural next step because the end goal is to make predictions on claim status.
 A regression model for verified_status can help analyse user behaviour in this group of verified users.
 Technical note to prepare regression model: because the data is skewed, and there is a significant difference in account types, it will be key to build a logistic regression model.

 I have created an executive summary to effectively communicate my results to the leadership team.
 Below is the link to the executive summary I have provided for the leadership team.